OneTesseractInMultiverse/PyMicron/README.md

-# Flask-Based Microservice Boilerplate

-The current project is a simple boilerplate for Flask-based micro-services.
-This service can be easily deployed through Docker containers and support Celery background task execution for asynchronouse execution.
+# VulcanPy is a framework to create modern microservices with Python, Flask and Docker

 More details will be added soon...